Dance movement psychotherapist

 - analytical skills and the ability to critically reflect on and evaluate your practice

-- empathy and sensitivity towards your clients
+- empathy, sensitivity and awareness towards your clients

 - a high level of commitment to the therapeutic process